When lockdown hit, we all saw and heard the awkward stories of online meetings. Didn’t we? 😉

 It’s not just internet connection that’s vital, also the personal connection with your trainees is of the utmost importance for the success of your training.

 Did you know that the best way to boost your connection to your learners is by doing activities with them?
 They establish a sense of comfort and develop a community of learners.
 That’s why quizzes are proven to be a great motivator during online lessons.
 Our tips?
-Try Quizzlet or Kahoot for an extra element of fun in your virtual class.
+Try Quizlet or Kahoot for an extra element of fun in your virtual class.
 BLCC can set you up with a free account.
 There’s a lot of ready-made content available for you to choose from.
 So it reduces preparation work and enhances variation!

 Be supportive with learners, to make them feel valued and safe.
 Sure, this takes more effort in a virtual class where there is no face-to-face interaction.